SimpleX

 Concept

-SimpleX (for Android and iPhones) is a relatively young messenger with an interesting concept of avoiding metadata.
+SimpleX is a relatively young messenger with an interesting concept of avoiding metadata.
 User profiles, contacts and groups are stored only on the client and not on a server.

-The clever basic idea: connections are not bidirectional.
-This means that messages can either only be sent or only received over a connection.
-This means that two independent connections are required for communication, and the servers involved are not aware of the messages in the other direction.
+To make it more difficult to intercept a complete conversation on the connection path, connections are not bidirectional.
+This means that messages can either only be sent or only received via a connection.
+This means that 2 independent connections are required for communication and the servers involved are not aware of the messages in the other direction.
+However, this security has nothing to do with anonymity!

 Rating